jinhale/DavidDFriedman/README.md

 1. Navigate to the correct directory.
 1.1.
 Live reporting: `$ cd live_reporting`.
 2. Run integration tests and reports.
 2.1.
 Examine the links in a report: `$ casperjs.exe link_report.js`
+2.2.
+For non Windows systems, there are [alternative executable commands](http://docs.casperjs.org/en/latest/quickstart.html#a-minimal-scraping-script).

 # HOW TO RUN UNIT TESTS